AntonSol919/linkspace/homepage/why.md

 Some common questions and answers about the project in general:

+### Is a supernet, like linkspace, a blockchain ?

+Blockchains and supernets share a common vision:

+Using cryptographic hashes and public keys to provide people with a model of data that trancends the internet.

+Blockchain are data put into 'blocks' which are chained together over time to created (centralized) consensus.
+A blockchain's goal is to provide a model and tools to make consensus simple.

+However, (centralized) consensus isn't that useful most of the time.
+(Beyond the obvious financial incentives from selling exclusivity)

+A supernet's goal is to provide a model and tools to make operating on distributed state simple.

 ### Isn't the database and packet fields to much overhead?
 If all you want to do is stream one movie from a single host, and forget it then linkspace might be too much overhead.
 Few projects stay that simple.
 Most projects grow in scope to identify users, save their comments, add them to groups, scale beyond a single server.